White House defends anti-Muslim Trump tweets, says it doesn't matter if videos are real

 White House press secretary Sarah Sanders defended President Donald Trump's decision to retweet a series of anti-Muslim videos from a British far-right account on Wednesday morning, telling reporters he circulated them to start a conversation about border security and immigration.

-Sanders also said she doesn't know how the videos got in front of Trump and wouldn't say whether or not they were real.
+Sanders also said she doesn't know how the videos got in front of Trump and wouldn't say whether they were real.

 "Whether it is a real video, the threat is real," Sanders told a small group of reporters after appearing on Fox News.
 "That is what the President is talking about, that is what the President is focused on is dealing with those real threats, and those are real no matter how you look at it."